Birmingham 2022 Festival presents a China Plate and Birmingham Hippodrome project

 Celebrating the everyday people behind social change and the UK civil rights movement

-Debuting at To The Streets! in Handsworth Park in Birmingham on the 19 & 20 August – book tickets to see the exhibition here.
+We Still Here was debuted at To The Streets! in Handsworth Park in Birmingham on the 19 & 20 August.

 Over the past year, Jane has worked with the following groups: who either live in or have strong connections to Ladywood and the surrounding area; to make their own protest textile banner.